-Malaysia’s Najib loses bid to serve corruption sentence in house arrest
+Malaysia’s Najib loses bid to serve corruption sentence under house arrest

 Jailed former leader claimed the Malaysian king issued a royal order authorising his transfer to house arrest.

-A court in Malaysia has dismissed a bid by jailed former Prime Minister Najib Razak to serve his remaining prison sentence under house arrest.
+A court in Malaysia has dismissed a bid by jailed former Prime Minister Najib Razak to serve his remaining prison sentence for corruption under house arrest.

-The decision on Wednesday came in response to a judicial review application filed by Najib on April 1 that said he had clear information that then-King Al-Sultan Abdullah Sultan Ahmad Shah issued an “addendum order” allowing him to finish his corruption sentence under house arrest.
+The decision on Wednesday came in response to a judicial review application filed by Najib on April 1 that said he had clear information that then-King Al-Sultan Abdullah Sultan Ahmad Shah issued an “addendum order” allowing him to finish his sentence under house arrest.

 Keep readinglist of 4 items